-- The main additions operated on the BSI-CC-PP-0084-2014 are: - Addition #4: "Area based Memory Access Control" from AUG, Addition #1: "Support of Cipher Schemes" from AUG, - · Specific additions for the Secure Flash Loader, - Specific additions for the LPU, - Refinement of assurance requirements. - All refinements are indicated with type setting text as indicated here, original text from the BSI-CC-PP-0084-2014 being typeset as indicated here.
-Text originating in AUG is typeset as indicated here. - The security environment additions relative to the PP are summarized in Table 4. - 76 The additional security objectives relative to the PP are summarized in Table 5. - 77 A simplified presentation of the TOE Security Policy (TSP) is added.
+- The main additions operated on the BSI-CC-PP-0084-2014 are: - Addition #4: "Area based Memory Access Control" from AUG, Addition #1: "Support of Cipher Schemes" from AUG, - Specific additions for the Secure Flash Loader, - Refinement of assurance requirements. - All refinements are indicated with type setting text as indicated here, original text from the BSI-CC-PP-0084-2014 being typeset as indicated here.
+Text originating in AUG is typeset as indicated here. - The security environment additions relative to the PP are summarized in Table 4. - The additional security objectives relative to the PP are summarized in Table 5. - A simplified presentation of the TOE Security Policy (TSP) is added. - 74 The additional SFRs for the TOE relative to the PP are summarized in Table 7.

-- 78 The additional SFRs for the TOE relative to the PP are summarized in Table 7. - 79 The additional SARs relative to the PP are summarized in Table 10.
+75 The additional SARs relative to the PP are summarized in Table 9.